Serving Illinois and Nationwide

 Administrator- Kimberly Jordan

 McKinley Court is one of the most highly rated for-profit nursing homes in Decatur and has received four stars from medicare.gov.
-150 of its beds qualify for Medicare and Medicaid payments.
-As is common for for-profit facilities, McKinley Court received a mediocre grade for the size of its staff, but it has a near perfect health inspection history and its quality measures received four stars out of five.
+One hundred fifty of its beds qualify for Medicare and Medicaid payments.
+As is typical for for-profit facilities, McKinley Court received a mediocre grade for the size of its staff.
+Still, it has a near-perfect health inspection history, and its quality measures received four stars out of five.

 2530 North Monroe